 MATH 360-361 is a sequence of two courses in which students engage in guided research of a topic not normally covered elsewhere in the curriculum.
 Students produce written reports of their work, and do public oral presentations.
 MATH 361, if taken for 1/2 credit must build on the experience of another course in mathematics numbered 211 or above.
-Prereq: MATH 300.
-Financial Mathematics majors who have not taken MATH 300 must have taken MATH 321; STAFF
+Prereq: MATH 231 or 241.
+Financial Mathematics majors who have not taken MATH 231 or 241 must have taken MATH 321; STAFF